quantiacs/documentation/en/source/data/crypto.md

 ### Examples

-> This trading strategy uses a moving average crossover system for Crypto Daily Long contest, taking long positions when
-> the 10-day LWMA is above the 50-day LWMA, considering the asset's liquidity.
+> This trading strategy uses a moving average crossover system for the Crypto Daily Long contest.
+It takes long positions when the 10-day LWMA is above the 50-day LWMA, filtered by asset liquidity.

 ```python
 # import os